a11smiles/observability-foundations/README.md

 There are four primary artifacts within this repo.
 Each artifact has its own configuration/deployment guide.
 I've attempted to be as detailed as possible with intention to simplify deployments and have you up and running quickly.
 Below is the basic outline of procedures.

+> **NOTE:** Once you have Git installed, you should clone this repository to your local machine.
+Otherwise, [download](https://github.com/Azure/observability-foundations/archive/refs/heads/main.zip) the zip file and extract it on your local machine. **DO NOT ATTEMPT TO RUN THIS IN THE PORTAL's CLI.**

 ### Prerequisites

 In order to deploy the demo and use the include artifacts, you will need the following.